juxor/afaq/markdown/secH6.md

 dictatorship was common to both sides of the argument."_ [**Op.
 Cit.**, p.
 190] Yet this _"judgment ignores"_ the Mensheviks whose policy of legal
-opposition: _"The charge that the Mensheviks were not prepared to remain within legal limits is part of the Bolsheviks case; it does not survive an examination of the facts."_ [Schapiro, **Op.
+opposition: _"The charge that the Mensheviks were not prepared to remain within legal limits is part of the Bolsheviks' case; it does not survive an examination of the facts."_ [Schapiro, **Op.
 Cit.**, p.
 355fn]

 As regards the SRs, this issue is more complicated.
 The right-SRs welcomed and